brandonchastain/HaloMods/CE/HowToMod.md

 If there are non-manifold edges, connect them (if it's obviously disconnected).
 Check the normal face (enable backface culling on the material for an easier way to tell).
 These must be correct for the edges to be manifold.
-If it's not obvious, it could be a duplicated face/object.
+If it's not obvious, it could be a duplicated face\object.
 Check the specific error given by Tool.exe and look it up on the BSP troubleshooting guide.

 Once you've cleaned up the non-manifold edges, you can separate the structure again by highlighting all the structure faces and pressing P, S to separate it into a different object.